PhysicsX/Gstreamer-on-embedded-devices/README.md

         Quantization      : Default (maps to Limited Range) Flags
 ```
-Pixel format can be configurable according to camera.
+Pixel format can be configurable according to the camera.
 To check other formats
 ```bash
  $ v4l2-ctl --device /dev/video0 --list-formats-ext             ioctl: VIDIOC_ENUM_FMT
         Type: Video Capture